mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card-core-methods-v2.en.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 Add payment form

-To capture sensitive data from your customers' cards, please use our form with the corresponding attributes to ensure information security and correct token generation.
-For example, don't use the 'name' attribute in fields containing sensitive data.
+To capture sensitive data from your customer's cards, please use our form with the corresponding attributes to ensure information security and correct token generation.
+For example, don't use the `name` attribute in fields containing sensitive data.
 This way your servers will never store these data.

-You can easily include anything you need, change the suggested 'label' attribute, and add your own style.
+You can easily include anything you need, change the suggested `label` attribute, and add your own style.

-The following example assumes that 'transactionAmount' and 'description' data were obtained in the previous step in which customers selected the product or service to be paid.
+The following example assumes that `transactionAmount` and `description` data were obtained in the previous step in which customers selected the product or service to be paid.

 ```html
 <form id="form-checkout">